pixelgrade/fonto/readme.txt

 License: GPL v2.0 (or later)
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Fonto allows you to use your favourite premium web fonts into your site, by making them available through the Editor and the Customify plugin.
-Support premium fonts from Typekit, MyFonts, Fonts.com, Fontspring or even self-hosted.
+Use your premium web fonts directly in the Editor or with the Customify plugin.
+Works with Typekit, MyFonts, Fonts.com, self-hosted fonts, and others.

 == Description ==